Take 25% off your order from Bear. Use Code: SF25

 100-night sleep trial

 Mattress dimensions are an important consideration for a few reasons.
-Since bed-in-a-box brands deliver directly to your doorstep, you should check the weight in advance – many mattresses weigh 120 pounds or more, and you may need assistance carrying the shipping box to your bedroom.
+Since mattress-in-a-box brands deliver directly to your doorstep, you should check the weight in advance – beds weigh 120 pounds or more, and you may need assistance carrying the shipping box to your bedroom.
 Height is another factor to take into account.
 While some sleepers don’t care about their mattress profile, some would much rather sleep on a shorter- or taller-than-average bed.

 Most mattresses sold today are available in six standard sizes.
 The twin, twin XL, and full sizes are a bit narrow and best suited to single sleepers, while the queen, king, and California king offer enough width for two people to sleep comfortably.
 These sizes also offer different lengths, making them more or less suitable depending on how tall you are.
 Consider your sleeping situation before choosing a mattress size.

 Below, you’ll find available sizes and weight and height measurements for all Bear and Casper mattresses.

 The mattress selections from Bear and Casper are very comparable in terms of mattress weight, thickness, and size availability.
 As is often the case with these mattress types, the brands’ all-foam models are fairly lightweight, making them relatively easy to lift and carry.
 These mattresses have profiles ranging from 10 to 12 inches.
 By comparison, Bear and Casper hybrids are generally heavier and thicker than their all-foam counterparts.
 You’ll most likely need assistance moving these models to other areas of your house.